aptech/docs/docs/plotsetoutlineenabled.rst

 Purpose
 ----------------

-Turns on outline around the plot.
+Turns on an outline around the plot.

 Format
 ----------------